AKermodeBear/docker-locker/README.md

 `./build`
 `./start`

+When setting up your locker.json file, the database settings will automatically be updated as necessary, do you don't have to worry about that.

 If you have PHP's composer installed, then the build script will install any required dependencies.
 If you don't have composer, that's okay.
 It will run composer in a disposable docker container and do its magic.

 By default, the web service runs on port 4000.
 You probably want to change this for a real production system.
 It's in stack.yml.